ozzycore/linux-tutorial/linuxcourse/linux-essentials/cli.rst

 #.
 Explain what is a wildcard.
 #. !!
 #. !$
 #.
-List the directories that much the following conditions:
+List the directories that match the following conditions:
     * Located inside your home directory
     * Directory name starts with the 'D' character
 #.
-List the files that much the following conditions:
+List the files that match the following conditions:
     * Located inside /dev directory
     * File name starts with sda and then followed by a single character (for example: /dev/sda8)
 #.
 List only the following 2 files: /dev/sda1 and /dev/sda2 using a the [] wildcard.